SondreWold/comp_rep_study/notes/meetings/june_6.md

   weight masking.
 - Will we observe similar results if we train Transformer models *from scratch* on datasets that are highly compositional by design?
-SCAN and PCFG SET contains a lot of similar variable manipulation patterns that can be composed compositional computations.
+SCAN and PCFG SET contains some similar variable manipulation patterns that can be composed into compositional structures.

 ## Core idea
 - Can we isolate circuits that solve specific functions when solving SCAN